Gathering features

 The team found out that the commuters “hired” the milkshake to take away the boredom of the commute and prevent a hunger attack at 10 AM.
 Other alternatives, like bagels, donuts or fruit were suboptimal: they either crumbled, caused sticky fingers or were finished too soon.

-(By the way, this is a very important insight of the JTBD framework: the real competition is not similar products from other brands, but alternative products that help get the customer job done.
+(This is a very important insight of the JTBD framework: the real competition is not similar products from other brands, but alternative products that help get the customer job done.
 That’s one of the reasons why I don't always consider marketshare a useful metric).

 So the milkshake gave commuters something to be busy with for a while and prevent a hunger attack at 10 AM without making a mess of the car.
 And it did a pretty good job of it.
 The consultants' hypothesis was that the milkshake would even be better at its job if it took commuters longer to finish it.